The Thin Man (film): Screenplay

 The film was based on the novel of the same name by Dashiell Hammett, released in January 1934.
 Hammett's novel drew on his experiences as a union-busting Pinkerton detective in Butte, Montana.
 Hammett based Nick and Nora's banter upon his rocky on-again, off-again relationship with playwright Lillian Hellman.

 MGM paid Hammett $21,000 for the screen rights to the novel.
 The screenplay was written by Albert Hackett and Frances Goodrich, who had been married for three years.
 Director W.S.
 Van Dyke encouraged them to use Hammett's writing as a basis only, and to concentrate on providing witty exchanges for Nick and Nora.

 Casting

 Van Dyke convinced MGM executives to let Powell and Loy portray the lead characters despite concerns that Powell was too old and strait-laced to play Nick Charles and that Loy had become typecast in exotic femme fatale roles.

 Skippy played Asta, the dog of Nick and Nora.
-Skippy was subsequently cast in two screwball comedy classics, The Awful Truth (1937) and Bringing Up Baby (1938).
+Skippy was subsequently cast in two screwball comedy classics, The Awful Truth (1937) for Columbia Pictures and Bringing Up Baby (1938) for RKO Pictures.